 It is very important that you visit your GP if you are experiencing pain and penetration problems to check if there are any underlying organic causes that require treatment.
-The physical causes of pain and penetration disorders include skin conditions, such as lichen sclerosis, eczema and psoriasis, general health conditions like diabetes, thyroid problems, lower urinary tract or overactive bladder, and events such as pregnancy, childbirth and menopause.
+The physical causes of pain and penetration problems include skin conditions, such as lichen sclerosis, eczema and psoriasis, general health conditions like diabetes, thyroid problems, lower urinary tract or overactive bladder, and events such as pregnancy, childbirth and menopause.

 Medical treatments for pain and penetration problems vary depending on the underlying causes.
 Skin conditions like lichen sclerosis, eczema and psoriasis are treated with prescription steroid creams.
 Anaesthetic creams that contain a numbing agent are sometimes used to treat pain and penetration problems.
 Specialist physiotherapy can be tremendously helpful in releasing pelvic floor tension to reduce pain on penetration.
 Both specialist pelvic floor physiotherapists and sex therapists may use a guided vaginal dilation programme in the treatment of vaginismus.